gregpola/fvtt-trazzm-homebrew-5e/README.md

 ### Configuration:
   * The config folder contains a midi config file; screenshots showing important settings; and a list of modules I recommend.
+  * I recommend you also import the fvtt-AutomatedAnimations-GlobalMenu-dnd5e.json into the Automated Animations module.
+Follow the steps found in: config/AA-Setup.txt

 ### Module Dependencies
   * active-auras